cew-hacs/cheapest_energy_windows/README.md

    - Round-trip efficiency (%)

 You can change the window duration anytime after setup using the `Pricing Window Duration` selector in the dashboard or entity settings.

+### What Happens During Setup

+1. **Guided Configuration Wizard** walks you through all settings
+2. **Automatic Automation Creation** - A complete battery control automation is created
+3. **Battery Operations Linking** - Optionally link your existing battery control
+4. **Dashboard Ready** - All entities created and ready for the dashboard
+5. **Notifications Configured** - Ready to alert you about state changes

 ## Dashboard Installation